karfau/kata-py/README.md

-With some python2 installed run
+With some python2 and virtualenv installed run

-    ./setup.py
+    ./setup.sh

 to work on the project using CLI run